|

 See it as a sales page where you outline the coaching packages you offer and give a clear breakdown of the benefits and outcomes your clients can expect.

-Whether you choose to go for minimalist or detailed copy, ensure you showcase the value of your life coaching services and how they can help your clients achieve their goals.
+Whether you choose to go for a minimalist or detailed life coach website content, ensure you showcase the value of your life coaching services and how they can help your clients achieve their goals.

 So, why should your target clients trust you?